Tri-Rail: Ridership records

 Tri-Rail posted its highest-paid daily ridership in the commuter-rail system's 24-year history on June 24, 2013.
 It transported 19,060 people, many of whom attended a "victory parade" for the Miami Heat, which won the 2013 National Basketball Association championship.
 Most trains operated at or near capacity, SFTRA officials said in a press release.
 Special four-car sets were operated to accommodate the anticipated overflow crowd.

 Previous Miami Heat victory parades resulted in high ridership counts for Tri-Rail, as well.
 On June 23, 2006, Tri-Rail transported 18,613 riders; and on June 25, 2012, the agency carried 18,355 passengers.
 In 2019, TriRail reached its highest annual ridership with 4.5 million riders.
+Tri-Rail also saw a faster ridership rebound than other mass transit after the Covid pandemic, reaching 4.9 million annual rides in 2025.

 Rolling stock

 Locomotives

-The service began with five F40PHL-2 diesel locomotives.
-Tri-Rail later took delivery of three F40PH-2C locomotives and two ex-Amtrak EMD F40PHRs (Now upgraded to 3C specifications and electronics).
-In 2006, six EMD GP49 locomotives were acquired from Norfolk Southern and were rebuilt by Mid America Car Company to the designation GP49H-3.

-On October 29, 2008, the Tri-Rail switched to biodiesel fuel with a goal of a 99-percent blend, when available.

-On February 25, 2011, Tri-Rail announced an order for ten Brookville BL36PH locomotives, with options for 13 more, from the Brookville Equipment Corporation at a cost of $109 million.
-The purchase was met with criticism by the Florida Chamber of Commerce and state lawmakers, who claimed the bidding process was flawed.
-Rival bidder MotivePower filed a lawsuit against Tri-Rail, claiming that the bidding process was skewed in Brookville's favour.
-Tri-Rail later added two more BL36PH locomotives to the order for a total of 12.
-As of 2015, all locomotives have been delivered and are used in regular service, allowing the F40PHL-2, F40PH-2C, and F40PH locomotives to be retired.
-However, in July 2018, all the F40PHM-2C and F40PHR locomotives were sent up to Progress Rail in Patterson, Georgia to be rebuilt and returned to service for use on the Coastal Link.
-They were returned from August 2020 to January 2021, and have been put back in service on the RTA mainline.